paulgoetze/wikipedia-vandalism-detection/README.md

       end
     end

-Make sure to define the Feature class inside of the `Wikipedia::VandalismDetection::Features` module and to implement the `claculate` method
-(also refer to the `Wikipedia::VandalismDetection::Features::Base` class definition).

 While creating new Feature classes you should be aware of the following naming convention:
 The feature's name in the config.yml is the *downcased name with spaces or dashes* of the feature class name